AlegriGroup/Alegri.ActionPack.Template.Powershell.Commands/README.md

 ![image](https://cloud.githubusercontent.com/assets/6292190/21509295/dc3e2330-cc87-11e6-8de2-dc5ffe5d596f.png)
   1. Within the ActionConfigure element, you can save your action blocks.
   2. Within an action block, you define the individual actions.
 A block can be disabled by Ignore = true.
   3. You can define two types of actions within an action.
 A manual or automatic action.
 You can give your action a description as well as an ID in order to be able to distinguish between logging.
+You can also disable a single action to disable the IgnoreAttribute on True.
   4. In a manual task, only the action text is required.
 They give the user herewith a statement what this should do before the script continues.
 The user also has the possibility to cancel further actions.
   5. An automatic action is an action from an action package.
 The necessary input depends on the action.
 Further elements within the action may also be necessary.